jrengif/etl_pipeline_process_ecommerce_transactions/README.md

 ## Architecture Overview

+This architecture was designed to run in a local environment using Docker to set up the different services it comprises.

 For more information about the architecure components ([Check Solution Architecture Documentation](project_documentation/architechture_documentation/solution_architecture.md)).

 The processing pipeline involved in the architecture is the next: